 These recommendations apply only to North Carolina.
 They may not be appropriate for conditions in other states and may not comply with laws and regulations outside of North Carolina.
 Unless otherwise noted, these recommendations were current as of November 2015.
 Individuals who use agricultural chemicals are responsible for ensuring that the intended use complies with current regulations and conforms to the product label.
 Be sure to obtain current information about usage regulations and examine a current product label before applying any chemical.
 For assistance, contact your county Cooperative Extension Service agent.
 The use of brand names and any mention or listing of commercial products or services in the publication does not imply endorsement by the North Carolina Cooperative Extension Service nor discrimination against similar products or services not mentioned.

-Copies of the current manual are available at the following rates, including postage and handling:
+Copies of the current manual are available for purchase online through the NC State Bookstore.

 Carolinas Poison Center